orangejuicetin/ptr-v2/content/articles/lucy-guo/index.md

 ---
-title: Lucy Guo on Taking Risks: How to Achieve Your Dreams Before Your Thirties
+title: "Lucy Guo on Taking Risks and Achieving Your Dreams Before Your Thirties"
-date: "2020-10-01T15:36:10Z"
+date: "2020-08-08T15:36:10Z"
-description: PTR's zoom chat w Lucy Guo: Coder since the second grade but product designer at heart.
-One of the first female voices at Snap (read: Diversity Champ).
-Co-founder of Scale.AI, Backend Capital at 1.5x rn, and nonprofit CampaignWith.
-Shredded Barry's girl— hit her and other VC's up at your local Barry's.
-Raver.
-One of the most stacked people you'll ever meet..
+description: "PTR's zoom chat with Lucy Guo: Co-founder @Scale.AI, @Backend Capital, and nonprofit CampaignWith."
 ---

+### We talked to Lucy about her new nonprofit CampaignWith, her approach to building, and her advice for taking those leaps of faith in the time of COVID.

-Instead of entering her junior year of college, Guo decided to take the [Thiel Fellowship](https://thielfellowship.org/), which offers 100k to build on an idea for a year, applying with a hackathon project she pieced together in a weekend.
+Instead of entering her junior year of college, Guo decided to take the [Thiel Fellowship](https://thielfellowship.org/), which offers \$100k to build on an idea for a year, applying with a hackathon project she pieced together in a weekend.

-> PTR: Were you ever fearful of failure or negative results of dropping out?
+> #### PTR: Were you ever fearful of failure or negative results of dropping out?

-> She almost laughs it off.
+> #### She almost laughs it off.

-> Lucy: I've always been somewhat of a rebellious child and I liked to make my parents angry.
+> #### Lucy: I've always been somewhat of a rebellious child and I liked to make my parents angry.

-In her mind, the worst case scenario would be to go back to CMU if the gap year didn't work out and finish her degree.
+In her mind, the worst case scenario would be to go back to Carnegie Mellon if the gap year didn't work out and finish her degree.
 Taking risks is a fundamental part of Guo's regimen.
 As a founder of the angel investor fund Backend Capital, Guo is constantly making bets and assessing the risk of her decisions.
 Even at the start of her career, her tolerance for risk and making those leaps of faith seems to be much higher than your average college student.

 It's difficult and takes mad confidence to know when you know enough and when you should keep learning.
 Guo epitomizes the self-confidence of a Silicon Valley founder.
 Insisting that while it is important to be good at something as a student, skills matter less if you're seeking the entrepreneurship route and leadership matters more.

-> PTR: How do you balance focusing on entrepreneurship and building your own ideas while also furthering your own technical skills?
+> #### PTR: How do you balance focusing on entrepreneurship and building your own ideas while also furthering your own technical skills?

-> Lucy: It depends a lot on what you want to do.
+> #### Lucy: It depends a lot on what you want to do.
 If you want more in depth knowledge or to be an expert in the field (which is great) it's better to do that at a bigger company.
 But if you want to build or work on product design or grow an idea, then you need to do your own thing.

 Even after only meeting Guo briefly, it is evident that Guo is hyper aware of her strengths and goals.
 Guo dropped out of CMU and subsequently joining Quora and then Snap as a product designer and recognizes that this was the best path for her.
 Becoming an "expert in the field" is admirable, but being the smartest person in the room was never an end-goal for Guo.
 Guo cares more about getting her ideas out into the hands of users and propagating impact.